 Helpful tip: If you don’t see this option it may be disabled by your account admin.
 The article on participant screen names describes the steps to activate this feature.

-Log into your Poll Everywhere account, click your username in the upper right corner of your My Polls page, then select My settings.
+Log into your Poll Everywhere account, click your username in the upper right corner of your Activities page, then select My settings.
 Select the Poll settings tab and make sure “Do not ask participants to enter screen names…” is selected and click the Save button at the bottom.

 Now, when you present your activities, participants screen names will not be displayed and you will be able to gather important response data for your reports.